 Ecology and Population Genetics (ECOGEN), Master of Science (2 years)

-Relevant skills in molecular ecology and bioinformatics
+Skills in ecology, molecular ecology and bioinformatics

 Combination of field work in the arctic and subarctic and in old-growth boreal forests and mires as well as molecular lab work